conversence/idealoom/doc/INSTALL.rst

 Install fabric and a SSH server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You need fabric 1.5.1 and a SSH server installed.
+Fab should be able to ssh into the target server, even if it's localhost.
+Fab will repeatedly ask for the login password, unless you set up ``ssh-agent`` on your host and ``~/.ssh/authorized_keys`` on the target server.

-Here is how to install them on Mac and on Ubuntu.
+Here is how to install the ssh server on Mac and on Ubuntu.

 On Mac
 ++++++